sl1depengwyn/homework_for_PSS2/hw2/README.md

 It has the most realistic model of student that can shushukatsa or nyit'!
 It has the model of a very kind director that can decrease scholarships!

+You know whether room has markers(and add), whether batteries in mic(and add), is it clean or not and you know who cleaned the room!

 ## Usage